 What qualifies as a quick service meal?
-It includes an entrée (or combo meal, if offered at the restaurant where you’re eating) and non-alcoholic beverage.
+It is valid in any quick service restaurant (think fast food style) and includes an entrée (or combo meal, if offered at the restaurant where you’re eating) and non-alcoholic beverage.
 If you’re eating lunch or dinner, you also get a dessert.

 What qualifies as a table service meal?
-It includes an entrée, dessert and non-alcoholic beverage per guest.
+It is valid at any table service restaurant (like going to Outback Steakhouse at home) and includes an entrée, dessert and non-alcoholic beverage per guest.
 On the Deluxe Dining Plan it also includes an appetizer.

 What qualifies as a snack?
 A lot of things qualify as snacks, including a 20 ounce bottle of soda, a piece of a fruit, an ice cream bar, etc. You can always ask before making a purchase, or check the menu board to see if the dining plan symbol is next to the item in question (designating that it qualifies as a snack credit).
 Piece of advice: use your snack credits for the more expensive items (like a $4 pineapple soft serve) and pay cash for the lower priced items (like a $2.50 bottle of soda).

 What is the refillable mug?
 Each resort has a self-service soda fountain.
 Without a dining plan, you can pay for a 12 ounce, insulated mug (cost varies based on your length of stay).
 You can then have as many complimentary refills of that mug at your resort as you’d like.
 You can refill it with coke products, tea, coffee and hot chocolate.
-But it does not work in the parks, only at your resort.
+But it does not work in the parks, only at your resort (not even other resorts).